Cherry Coal Mine Disaster

 New Page!
 Nov 09, Cherry Mine artifacts!

-NEW PAGE!
 Pictures from Nov.
 7th 2009 Sprinfield IL., Remembering the disaster with authors held at Abe Lincoln Presidential Library.
 Click here for details.

-NEW PAGE!
 100th Anniversary Car Cruise night Photos. (click here)

 Model of the Cherry Coal Mine